rpandey1234/AlgorithmHelper/_posts/2017-02-14-suffix-trees.md

 One important use for suffix trees is in bioinformatics, where we often want to search for patterns in DNA or protein sequences (which can be viewed as strings of characters).
 In these applications, we generally want to find a short string (called the pattern) among a much larger string (simply called the string), either with exact or inexact matching.

 Another use of suffix trees is to find the longest common substring among a set of strings, or even longest common subsequence (that requires a bit more finagling).
-They are also commonly used to identify repetive structures, as is often the case in human genomes.
+They are also commonly used to identify repetitive structures, as is often the case in human genomes.
 In fact, suffix trees are used in some data compression algorithms because of their ability to identify repeated data.

 ### Sources